Immigration, Refugees and Citizenship Canada has added Mifegymiso to their Prescription drug coverage.

 Immigration, Refugees and Citizenship Canada (IRCC) administers the Interim Federal Health Program (IFHP).
 The program provides limited, temporary health coverage for protected persons, including resettled refugees, refugee claimants, and certain other groups who are not eligible for provincial or territorial health insurance.
 This includes coverage for most prescription medications and other products listed on provincial or territorial public drug plan formularies and is provided through Medavie Blue Cross.

-In 2017, Mifegymiso was made a part of the prescription drug coverage (similar to the coverage given to social assistance recipients by provincial and territorial governments).
-An issue is arising in provinces like Ontario which have implemented universal cost coverage for Mifegymiso but have not added it to the formulary (a prerequisite to access the medication through the prescription drug coverage of IFHP).
+This gap has come to our attention as, while it is most often the case that a province / territory will add a medication to a formulary as a necessary step to implementing full cost coverage, an issue is arising in provinces like Ontario which have implemented universal cost coverage for Mifegymiso but have not added it to the formulary (a prerequisite to access the medication through the prescription drug coverage of IFHP).
 In some instances, prescribers may be able to bill IFHP directly if they dispense the medication as oppose to send the client to the pharmacy to pick up their prescription.

 Barriers to Access